robstoll/atrium/README.md

 ◆ contains, in any order:
   ⚬ an entry which:
       » is less than: 0        (kotlin.Int <1234789>)
-    ⚬ ▶ number of occurrences: 0
+    ⚬ ▶ number of such entries: 0
         ◾ is at least: 1
   ⚬ an entry which:
       » is greater than: 2        (kotlin.Int <1234789>)
       » is less than: 4        (kotlin.Int <1234789>)
-    ⚬ ▶ number of occurrences: 0
+    ⚬ ▶ number of such entries: 0
         ◾ is at least: 1
 ```
 </ex-collection-short-2>